gautamkrishnar/socli/README.md

 ```

 ##### Enabling the shell autocompletion
-If you installed socli vis pyPi you may need to enable the shell autocompletion.
+If you installed socli via pyPi you may need to enable the shell autocompletion.
 Add the following to your `.bashrc` file to enable it:
 ```bash
 socli --register
 ```